Training structure

 Faculty of Science

-The aim of this course is to introduce the concept of chemical element properties, geochemical classification and the distribution of major and trace elements in minerals, rocks and fluids.
-We will cover the notion of compatible and incompatible elements, partition coefficients, geochemical equilibria and fractionations, and elemental mobility.
-The geochemistry of major and trace elements will be studied to understand magmatic processes (partial melting, fractional crystallization) and surface processes (water and matter transfers and fluxes; weathering and water-rock interactions).
-Radiochronology and geochemistry of radiogenic and stable isotopes will also be addressed to identify the different reservoirs within the Earth, date rocks and fluids (superficial and deep) and study geochemical transfers between the different reservoirs (asthenosphere, lithosphere, hydrosphere and atmosphere).
-More specifically, stable isotopes of O and C will be studied to characterize the origin of atmospheric fluxes and trace the various processes involved in the water cycle at the scale of hydrosystems.
+This course unit aims to introduce the concept of chemical element properties, geochemical classification, and the distribution of major and trace elements in minerals, rocks, and fluids.
+We will address the concepts of compatible and incompatible elements, partition coefficients, geochemical equilibria and fractionation, and element mobility.
+The geochemistry of major and trace elements will be studied to understand magmatic processes (partial melting, fractional crystallization) and surface processes (water and material transfer and flow; weathering and water-rock interactions).
+Radiochronology and the geochemistry of radiogenic and stable isotopes will also be addressed to identify the different reservoirs within the Earth, date rocks and fluids (superficial and deep), and study geochemical transfers between the different reservoirs (asthenosphere, lithosphere, hydrosphere, and atmosphere).
+Stable O and C isotopes will be studied more specifically in order to characterize the origin of atmospheric fluxes and trace the various processes involved in the water cycle at the hydrosystem scale.
 Dissolved and particulate geochemical flux balances in hydrosystems will be addressed in order to understand the dynamics of global terrestrial cycles at the surface.

 CM: 20